Aaron-Bopp/Obsidian-notes/AIO/D&D/Aven/Aunnabelle.md

 ![[Pasted image 20210630124443.png]]
 ![[Pasted image 20210630124455.png]]
 ## Backstory
-[[Aunnabelle]] was born to a nomadic [[Changeling]] tribe that traveled the northern regions of [[Aven]] providing services and counseling to towns and cities a long the way. ![[Changeling#^03022a]]. [[Aunnabelle]] was always fascinated by face that normally lead social interactions with non-changelings, [[Ruz]].
+[[Aunnabelle]] was born to a nomadic [[Changeling]] tribe that traveled the northern regions of [[Aven]] providing services and counseling to towns and cities a long the way. ![[Changeling#^03022a]][[Aunnabelle]] was always fascinated by face that normally lead social interactions with non-changelings, [[Ruz]].

 Parents left her with a group of druids (mainly elves, gnomes, and a couple giants) when she was eight. [[Aunnabelle]] still doesn't know why they left her their but it doesn't bother her much.
-She really just avoids thinking about it much.
+She really just avoids thinking about it.
 Their parents came back once when she was twelve, but when they came it was a very odd experience.
 They didn't have much time to see her, and their conversations were really brief and introductory.
 They left after just a few hours.

+Flaw:: [[Aunnabelle]] doesn't value longevity of relationships, she is very invested in them while they last, but is happy to drop them at anytime

 [[Aunnabelle]]'s druidic family has always been very very full of love but also strict in ways that didn't always make sense to [[Aunnabelle]].
-Her experiences with them shaped her very strongly, but she is happy to be on her own.
+The Matron of the tribe [[Isabella]] was a middle-aged [[Firbolgs | firbolg]] who had been leading the tribe for many years. [[Isabella]] maintained a strict and ordered structure on the tribe from chores, to sleeping arrangements, to schedules.
+While [[Isabella]] did all this in love, [[Aunnabelle]] always struggled to fit in.
+For a lot of her childhood she would take on a different face than she does now, and would go by her birth name Aunn instead of Aunnabelle.
+Once [[Aunnabelle]] reached 17 she requested permission to leave the tribe.
+Due to [[Aunnabelle]]'s near perfect record and apparent confidence and self-reliance, [[Isabella]] allowed for this.
+For the last four years [[Aunnabelle]] has been traveling [[Aven]] meeting new people, living off the land, and generally staying out of trouble, until now.

+Bond::  [[Aunnabelle]] grows trustful and loyal very quickly.
+Personality Trait:: [[Aunnabelle]] doesn't question the arrangements of groups, rather trying to help others despite them.

 [[Aunnabelle]] has always had peculiar interests.
 While most druids are very much focused on grow and nurturing plants, [[Aunnabelle]] becomes most interested when plants are nearing death.
 As fields would near grow brown and wither [[Aunnabelle]] would sit in them for hours.

+Ideal::  [[Aunnabelle]] does not see fear in death.
+She believes that death is a change just as any other in life, but simply that other people cannot see the result

-[[Ruz]] is the face of her [[Changeling tribe]] that usually talks with strangers at first glance
+[[Ruz]] is the face of her [[Changeling tribe]] that usually talks with strangers at first glance.
+[[Bin]] is the face for hard-work and unusually difficult or unenjoyable tasks [[Mas]] is the face for stressful, dangerous situations [[Sim]] is the face for talking to somebody you don't want to talk to (a stranger)